malay44/Callisto/README.md

 things to do:-
   - intergrating mail with front end
-  - editing content of all events to make them look legit
   - conformation popup before delting an event and deregistating user from an event
   - converting long text into .... from